 Ride Guide for Universal Studios Florida

-Where to sit: the ride vehicles for Minion Mayhem are theater-style tiered seating, so really there’s not a bad seat – but smaller guests might still enjoy being in the front.
+Where to sit: The ride vehicles for Minion Mayhem are theater-style tiered, so there’s not a bad seat, but smaller guests might still enjoy being in the front.
 Since the attraction is a motion simulator, there are a few jerky movements, so if you’d just like to sit and enjoy the show, go for the stationary seating option.

-Description: if you’re into thrill rides, Hollywood Rip Ride Rockit will be right up your alley.
-Pick your favorite song from a wide-ranging list of genres and artists, and, before you know it, you’ll be going skyward at a 90-degree angle – and then flying across the track at a heart-pounding 65 mph.
-Note that while this ride has twists and turns, it never fully goes upside down.
+Description: If you’re into thrill rides, Hollywood Rip Ride Rockit will be right up your alley.
+Pick your favorite song from a wide-ranging list of genres and artists, and before you know it, you’ll be going skyward at a 90-degree angle and flying across the track at a heart-pounding 65 mph.
+Note that this ride has twists and turns, but it never fully goes upside down.

-Where to sit: as with most roller coasters, the front row is awesome!
+Where to sit: As with most roller coasters, the front row is awesome!
 You get a view of the track as well as Universal Studios Florida as you whirl around while rocking out to your favorite song.
-(There isn’t a separate queue for the front row, so when it’s your turn, just let the team member know your preference, and they will accommodate, if possible.)
-The back row, I feel, offers a more intense ride and more airtime on the hills and drops.
+There isn’t a separate queue for the front row, so when it’s your turn, just let the team member know your preference, and they will accommodate, if possible.
+We also feel that the back row offers a more intense ride and more airtime on the hills and drops.

 There are test seats outside of the metal detectors, so you can try out the seating before getting in line.

 Description: Optimus Prime needs your help!
-Megatron is close to stealing the AllSpark, and with it, he can wipe out humanity and rule the Earth.
+Megatron is close to stealing the AllSpark; with it, he can wipe out humanity and rule the Earth.
 As the name implies, Transformers is a 3D dark ride, so put on your goggles and roll out!

-Where to sit: there are four (somewhat layered) rows, with four seats across.
-There are also walls on either side of the ride vehicle, but the action all takes place to the front, so you’re not missing anything by sitting on the sides.
-The experience is pretty smooth and, therefore, should be fine for most guests, but you should definitely use your best judgment – there’s lots of additional, simulated movements going on here.
+Where to sit: There are four (somewhat layered) rows, with four seats across with walls on either side of the ride vehicle.
+The action all takes place to the front, so you’re not missing anything by sitting on the sides.
+The experience is pretty smooth and, therefore, should be fine for most guests, but you should definitely use your best judgment – there are lots of additional, simulated movements going on here.

-Description: get the full New York experience and be a guest on The Tonight Show.
-Use the Virtual Line to snag a return time, and then make your way through 30 Rock, meet Hashtag the Panda, enjoy a song or two by the Ragtime Gals, and see memorabilia from every incarnation of the TV show – and all that’s before you even get on the ride!
+Description: Get the full New York experience and be a guest on The Tonight Show.
+Make your way through 30 Rock, meet Hashtag the Panda, enjoy a song or two by the Ragtime Gals, and see memorabilia from every incarnation of the TV show, all before you even get on the ride!
 Race Through New York Starring Jimmy Fallon is a 3D motion-simulator ride where you’ll join Jimmy and all of his best characters (not to mention The Roots, naturally) as you take a crazy ride through the Big Apple.

-Where to sit: similar to Despicable Me Minion Mayhem, this ride has layered theater-style seating, so everybody gets a good view.
-Unlike with Despicable Me, there is no stationary seating; however, if you’d like to experience less motion, sit toward the middle of any given row.
-Lastly, there are test seats outside of the building if you’d like to try them out before getting your virtual-queue ticket.
+Where to sit: Similar to Despicable Me Minion Mayhem, this ride has layered theater-style seating, so everybody gets a good view.
+Unlike Despicable Me, there is no stationary seating; however, if you’d like to experience less motion, sit in the middle of any given row.
+Lastly, there are test seats outside the building if you want to try them out before getting your virtual-queue ticket.

-If you’d think Revenge of the Mummy wouldn’t be that intense, given its indoor nature, you’d be wrong – while it doesn’t go upside down, it does have sudden stops, and it even goes backwards at a certain point.
-Also, be sure to ask about getting a walking tour from one of the team members!
-It reveals the inner workings of Revenge of the Mummy and delivers some fun facts about the movies it’s based on.
+If you’d think Revenge of the Mummy wouldn’t be that intense, given its indoor nature, you’d be wrong.
+While it doesn’t go upside down, it has sudden stops and even goes backward at a certain point.

-Description: grab your Virtual Line time, enter the Fast Family’s secret headquarters, and then take off on a “supercharged” ride with Dom, Letty, Hobbs, and Roman.
+Description: Enter the Fast Family’s secret headquarters and take off on a “supercharged” ride with Dom, Letty, Hobbs, and Roman.

 Where to sit: Fast & Furious is a motion simulator that’s pretty similar in style to Skull Island: Reign of Kong (minus that attraction’s giant and impressive audio-animatronic, of course).
-The ride vehicles are (party) buses that have eight rows and seat five people across.
-For the best view, rows past the first don’t really matter, but I’d definitely recommend getting a side seat as opposed to an interior one, to help you see the action that takes place on either side.
+The ride vehicles are (party) buses that have eight rows that seat five people across.
+For the best view, rows past the first don’t really matter, but I’d recommend getting a side seat, as opposed to an interior one, to help you see the action on either side.
 Despite the name of this experience, Supercharged isn’t particularly fast or furious – it’s actually a rather mild simulator, which may or may not be more your speed (no pun intended).

-Description: travel from London to Hogsmeade on the Hogwarts Express!
+Description: Travel from London to Hogsmeade on the Hogwarts Express!
 As you enter King’s Cross Station in London, you’ll disappear through the barrier and come through on Platform 9¾.
-Get on board and enjoy your trip to Hogwarts School of Witchcraft and Wizardry, which is filled with tons of Harry Potter surprises and cameos.
+Get on board and enjoy your trip to Hogwarts School of Witchcraft and Wizardry, filled with many Harry Potter surprises and cameos.

 What about the intensity of the ride?
 I told my sister that it’s not that bad.
 She disagreed.
 Oops.
 This is technically still a thrill ride, even though it’s not a real coaster, so be warned.
 (There is one drop and one launch, with a few sudden stops, but there is no going upside down.)

-Description: get ready, galaxy defenders – the aliens are invading, so you’ll need to grab your laser gun and start zapping away!
-You’ll encounter over 120 different kinds of the pesky attackers as you train your way to becoming a true Men in Black agent.
+Description: Get ready, galaxy defenders!
+The aliens are invading, so you’ll need to grab your laser gun and start zapping away!
+You’ll encounter over 120 different kinds of the pesky attackers as you train your way to become a true Men in Black agent.

-Description: speaking of the Simpsons, they have their very own motion-simulator ride!
-Embark on an over-the-top escapade with Homer, Marge, Bart, Lisa, and, of course, Maggie through Krustyland, Krusty the Clown’s amusement park.
+Description: Speaking of the Simpsons, they have their very own motion-simulator ride!
+Embark on an over-the-top escapade with Homer, Marge, Bart, Lisa, and Maggie through Krustyland, Krusty the Clown’s amusement park.
 Along the way, you’ll see some of your other favorite Simpsons characters and get jostled around like crazy.

-Where to sit: while many, many riders get motion sick from The Simpsons Ride, it’ll still be less intense than, say, Transformers for many, so make sure to factor this into your should-I-ride? calculations.
-The seating here comes in the form of two rows of four passengers, and since the main screen is a huge IMAX-esque wrap-around deal, we’d say that which ride vehicle you wind up in plays a much bigger factor in your perspective – and your enjoyment – than the individual rows.
+Where to sit: While riders can get motion sick from The Simpsons Ride, it’ll still be less intense than, say, Transformers for many, so make sure to factor this into your “should-I-ride?” calculations.
+The seating here comes in the form of two rows of four passengers.
+Since the main screen is a huge IMAX-esque wrap-around deal, we’d say that which ride vehicle you wind up in plays a much bigger factor in your perspective and enjoyment than the individual rows.

 Description: E.T.’s home planet is dying, and he needs your help to save it.
 This attraction is the only original ride left in Universal Studios Florida, which also makes it one of the most beloved and nostalgic experiences.
-E.T. is an old-school track-based dark ride – you join the cute little alien as you fly through the skies and through space (yes, I know) to arrive at his home world, where you’ll meet all kinds of interesting characters.
-It’s truly a fun time for the entire family.
+E.T. is an old-school track-based dark ride.
+You join the cute little alien as you fly through the skies and through space to arrive at his home world, where you’ll meet all kinds of interesting characters.
+It’s truly a fun time for the entire family!

-Where to sit: each ride vehicle is three rows and four seats across, with each seat being a bicycle (what else?).
-I’d recommend the front row if you can get it, just because it adds to the sensation of flying with E.T. as your pilot and offers the best view of everything.
+Where to sit: Each ride vehicle has three rows and four seats across, each seat being a bicycle (what else?).
+I’d recommend the front row if you can get it because it adds to the sensation of flying with E.T. as your pilot and offers the best view of everything.
 If you can’t nab that, though, try to snag a seat on the outside edge so you can get a clearer view of the various (and sometimes wacky) scenes.

 Ride Guide for Universal’s Islands of Adventure

 Where to sit: Hogwarts Express is a family-friendly train ride.
 Each car seats eight people total, four on each side, facing each other.
-I’d recommend not sitting right next to the window or next to the door, but a seat or two in so you can more easily see the action on the screen, as well as at the compartment door.
+We recommend not sitting right next to the window or next to the door but a seat or two in so you can more easily see the action on the screen and at the compartment door.
 Since this ride does go from park to park, it’s important to note that if you are using a wheelchair, scooter, or stroller, those items can all be transported via the train as well.
 A team member will store these items as you board the train and retrieve them for you when you arrive at the station.